 Dialpad Talk offers flexibility and mobility to businesses that need it.
 Dialpad has three different plans that start at $15 a month.
 Dialpad does not publish pricing for their enterprise plan, but simply contact them for additional information.
 All plans come with a 14-day trial to try the VoIP business service.
 Dialpad has integrations with Salesforce, Zendesk, and G Suite as well.

-GoToConnect has a similar pricing structure to Vonage for business.
-This tool offers three different pricing plans.
+GoToConnect pricing and plans are similar to Vonage.
+They offer three different pricing plans.
 Basic (starting at $22/user/month), Standard (starting at $26/user/month), Premium (starting at $39/user/month).
 All GoToConnect plans offer over 80 features to help businesses collaborate and communicate, so you will not have to opt into a higher plan level to get specific features that your business needs.

 RingCentral has four flexible plans that can be versatile enough to grow with a business.
 Prices for these plans start at $29.99 per month and they go up to $59.99 per month.
 If you opt to pay for the service annually, The provider offers a 33% discount that brings the prices down to between $19.99 and $49.99 per month.
 The essential plan is limited to 20 users, but the other plans are unlimited.
 RingCentral also offers a 15-day trial to try out their service with all plans.

 Vonage’s QoS helps teams connect globally by making meetings and calls clearer and easier to follow by attendees.
 With an uptime of 99.999%, calls and data will be dropped less frequently.
 Vonage is present in over 18 countries, so you’ll have a better growth capacity, which increases your bottom line.
 Team messaging and video collaboration through the platform improves productivity and bridges the gap between the United States and global offices.